anonymousr007/Datacamp/Career Tracks/Python Programmer/Introduction to Data Science in Python/1. Getting Started in Python/02_Correcting_a_Broken_Import.md

-# Correcting a broken import
+# Correcting a Broken Import

 In this exercise, we'll learn to import `numpy`, a module for performing mathematical operations on lists of data.The standard alias for `numpy` is `np`.What did you need to change to make the import run without errors?